 No six-figure contracts.
 No consultant-dependent onboarding.
 No diagrams you have to reformat for two hours before a presentation.
 Just tools that work.

-All three are free while in beta — and they will never be expensive
+All tools are free while the suite is in beta — and they will never be expensive

 The tools that exist were built to win procurement deals, not to help architects do their jobs.
 We're done with that.